ZeroG-lab/PFCaMPARI/README.md

 ## Extracted data

 ### Hardware data
 Each hardware unit contained 2 96-well plates, 4 units were used in total.
 Each unit measured time, voltage, current, temperature, pressure, acceleration and illumination events.
-These parameters were exported into excel files, which then were parsed into a data frame using R-Studio.
+These parameters were exported into Excel files, which then were parsed into a data frame using R-Studio.

 ### IncuCyte image fluorescent data
 The 96-well plates used during the parabolic flight were imaged using an IncuCyte high-throughput microscope provided by Sartorius.
 In each well, a cross-pattern of 5 images was measured.
 These images were then analysed by the IncuCyte 2021A software.
-The fluorescence intensity and total number of green and red cells were analysed and exported into excell to be parsed using R scripts.
+The fluorescence intensity and total number of green and red cells were analysed and exported into Excel to be parsed using R scripts.

 ## Scripts

 ### parserPFCaMPARI.R
+This script reads raw data from the incucyte microscope and the hardware sensors and combines it into one unified data frame for use in subsequent analyses.

 ### KD-dependent_ConversionRate_parser.R
+This script shows the conversion rate of five different CaMPARI2 constructs in relation to their respective Kd values towards Ca2+.

+### TimeCourseConversion.R
+This script plots the time-dependent conversion of the CaMPARI2F391W-G395D construct after treatment with histamine against increasing durations of illumination with 405 nm conversion light.

 ### Boxplot_all_Constructs.R
+This script reads the accumulated PFC_Merged data frame and plots the conversion rate of all constructs over all flight phases during the four parabolas.

 ### Boxplot_All_Metrics_all_parabolas.R
+This script reads the accumulated PFC_Merged data frame and plots different analysis metrics including statistics

+### Boxplot_Conversion_rate_single_Parabolas.R
+This script plots the average conversion rates in all treatments and phases over all four individual parabolas.

 ### Boxplot_Inhibitors_Conversion_rate_normalized_to_Pre-Parabola.R
+This script plots the conversion rates of each inhibitor after post-flight histamine treatment.
+Conversion rates are normalized to the pre-parabola 1 flight phase.

 ### z-factor_Flight_specific.R
+This script calculates and plots the Z'-factor for the conversion rate of cells with a histamine-induced calcium increase after either no treatment (positive control) or BAPTA treatment (negative control).